carlfranklin/AppStateAuto/README.md

 <p>
-    This is a demonstration of how to use a Cascading Parameter to share state between components in a .NET Blazor Web App using InteractiveWebAssembly mode.
+    This is a demonstration of how to use a Cascading Parameter to share state between components in a .NET Blazor Web App using InteractiveAuto mode.
 </p>

 <button class="btn btn-primary" @onclick="UpdateMessageButtonClicked">Update Message</button>